 Balance sheet total means the aggregate of the amounts shown as assets in the company's balance sheet.

-Does the company qualify as small by application of the size limits?
+Does an individual company qualify as small by application of the size limits?

-The method to determine whether the company qualifies as small by reference to the size limits is the same as that set out above but with different thresholds.
+The method to determine whether an individual company qualifies as small by reference to the size limits is the same as that set out above but with a single set of thresholds.

 In its first financial year a company qualifies as a small company if it meets the size limits in that financial year.